The Impact of Humidity on Hardwood Floors and How to Manage It

 • Cupping: A moisture imbalance through the wood’s thickness causes the edges to rise higher than the rest of the boards.

-• Crowning: This occurs when the middle of the wooden boards is higher than the edges.
+• Crowning: Crowning is the opposite of cupping.
+This occurs when the middle of the wooden boards is higher than the edges.

 • Gapping: High levels of humidity can cause wood flooring to shrink, creating gaps between the boards.